SwiftUI Bottom Toolbar and Placement API

 Five ToolbarItems: top-left, top-right, bottom-left, a Spacer in the middle, and bottom-right.
 The Spacer pushes the bottom buttons to the edges.

-On iPhone, all four buttons appear exactly where specified.
+On iPhone, all four buttons appear where specified.
 On iPad, same buttons with more spacing.
 On macOS, the top buttons appear in the window toolbar, but bottom buttons disappear—macOS windows don't have bottom toolbars, so SwiftUI hides them.

-More Toolbar Placements: Kitchen Sink
+Kitchen Sink Placements

-SwiftUI actually has more toolbar placements beyond the four corners.
+SwiftUI has more toolbar placements beyond the four corners.
 Here's a kitchen sink example showing .title, .subtitle, and .status:

 struct ToolbarKitchenSink: View {